-After Measure HH was passed by voters, he City sought a consultant experienced in workforce development programs to identify strategies which would maximize the impact of Measure HH funding.
-In October 2020, the City Council retained Brightline Defense Project ("Brightline") to analyze and provide recommendations for implementing a Measure HH Workforce Development Program.
-Brightline conducted considerable public outreach and discussions with the community and employers on the appropriate allocation of Measure HH funds to provide "upward mobility" for East Palo Alto residents through access to training for sustainable jobs in reliable employment fields.
+The City has also established a Pilot Workforce Development Program using Measure HH funds.
+To conceptualize the program, the City sought a consultant experienced in workforce development to identify strategies to maximize the effectiveness and impact of Measure HH funding.
+In October 2020, the City Council retained Brightline Defense Project ("Brightline") to analyze and provide recommendations for implementing a workforce development program.
+Brightline conducted considerable public outreach and discussions with the community and employers on the appropriate allocation of Measure HH funds to provide "upward mobility" for East Palo Alto residents through training for sustainable jobs in reliable employment fields.
 Brightline's concluded that the primary factors that are impeding upward mobility for East Palo Alto residents are: 1) lack of education and job training in the two targeted fields; 2) lack of financial resources for training; 3) the need to continue earning an income while in training; 4) lack of professional support and career guidance; and 5) the difficulty in accessing employment networks in the STEM and building trades fields, particularly for persons of color.

-In November 2022, City Council authorized \$775,215 from the Measure HH Fund to fund an 18-month Measure HH Pilot Workforce Development Program.
-The program is intended to address the disparity between the region's robust innovation and technology economy and the inability of East Palo Alto residents to benefit from the region's economic success.
-The pilot program's goals are to offer participants a training program and, after completed training, to support and assist participants in finding a sustainable job that can achieve a living wage within 36 months after completion of training.
+In November 2022, City Council authorized \$775,215 from the Measure HH Fund to fund an 18-month Pilot Workforce Development Program.
+The program is intended to address the disparity between the region's robust innovation and technology economy and the inability of East Palo Alto residents to benefit from the region's economic prosperity.
+The pilot program's goals are to offer participants a training program and, after completing training, to support and assist participants in finding a sustainable job that can achieve a living wage within 36 months after completion of training.
 Three non-profit community organization have been awarded funds to offer an innovative mix of STEM and building trades training programs: JobTrain, StreetCode Academy, and Live In Peace.
 The program will begin in 2023 and is only available to East Palo Alto residents with the Live In Peace program targeted for high school students and recent graduates.
+It is expected that the program will continue to be funded after the pilot period.
+The program also has an anti-displacement objective; with residents able to gain living wage jobs, it would increase their ability to remain in the community.